aszfaltos/SHCBot/user-study/user-interviews.md

 - Where you usually go for information about the university?
 - What document types (PDFs, web pages) do you prefer?
 - Do you save university documents for future reference?

+# Results of User Interviews
+These results contain the unexpected results from the interviews.
+These results will only contain findings which we did not initially think of.

+## International BSc Student
+- Saving of information is important
+- Erasmus information is the most difficult to find

+## MSc Student 1
+- References to human representatives would be useful
+- Providing information about financial problems and procedures is important
+- Providing information about the list of subjects is important

+## MSc Student 2
+- Cross-platform support would be quite useful
+- We have to be cautious with the usage of informal language
+- Support for English and possibly other languages would be beneficial